 …Okay, yes you need a motorcycle license.
 In Rhode Island, you’re required to complete the regular driver’s test for a driving license, and then a motorcycle safety course for your motorcycle endorsement.
 It covers the same topics as the MSF safety course and was great fun.
 I felt more confident on a bike afterward.

-I also do ride both motorcycles and scooters, but this blog generally centers around my Vespa travels.
+I ride both motorcycles and scooters, but this blog generally centers around my Vespa travels.

 Q: What is your range, mileage, and cruising speed?